-Whether you work for a healthcare-focused company or a healthcare communications agency the process for engaging a top-notch freelance medical writer is pretty much the same.
-Depending on the job at hand, you want to make sure to get the best fit in terms of healthcare subject-area knowledge or experience and functional expertise.
+Whether you work for a healthcare-focused company, healthcare communications agency or a medical communications agency, the process for engaging a top-notch senior freelance medical writer is pretty much the same.
+Depending on what you’re currently looking for, you want to make sure to get the best fit in terms of knowledge/experience in the relevant therapy areas and functional expertise.
 And, needless to say, a freelance medical writer should also be a great communicator, dependable and passionate about the work.

 In this guide, we’ll discuss:

 - What to look for in a freelance medical writer

 - Do PhDs matter?

 - Medical writing expertise

 - Qualities of the best medical writers

 - How much should a freelance medical writer cost?